crownstone/website/integrations/55-home-assistant-faq.md

 {% include snippets/faq-begin ref="faqHAInternetConnection" question="Does Crownstone require an internet connection in the daily operation?" dontcollapse="in" %}

 When Crownstones are switched from a smartphone there is an immediate Bluetooth connection towards the Crownstone.
 If the given Crownstone cannot be reached directly from the smartphone, intermediate Crownstones can communicate the commands over a Bluetooth mesh.
 If your smartphone is not present at home, there will be no connection towards the Crownstone.
 Unless you have a hub, or if someone else from your sphere is at home.
+To be able to control Crownstones locally, there is a Crownstone USB [dongle](https://shop.crownstone.rocks/products/crownstone-usb-dongle).

 {% include snippets/faq-end %}